 The Bible can be difficult to read.
 It was originally written a few thousand years ago in Hebrew, Aramaic, and Greek.
-Which, by the way, is amazing: God’s Word is still changing lives and stirring faith in people throughout history.
+This, by the way, is amazing: God’s Word is still changing lives and stirring faith in people throughout history.

 Have you found the Bible to be difficult to read?
-Did you get stuck in your reading and felt guilty that you’re not enjoying reading the Bible as you think you should?
+Are you get stuck in your reading and felt guilty that you’re not enjoying reading the Bible as you think you should?
 You’re not alone.
 I have a few suggestions for you.
 I hope it can remove some of the barriers that keep you from receiving the benefits of studying God’s Word.

 What version of the Bible is easiest to read?
 For many people, the New Living Translation (NLT) is the easiest version of the Bible to read because it uses normal modern English.
 It is an accurate thought-for-thought translation of the original languages of the Bible and is widely accepted.